dyrkin/persistencetester/README.md

-Some tools thats simplifies testing of java DAOs. **For now pack includes only dump uploader for mysql and postgresql.**
+Some tools that simplifies testing of java DAOs. **For now library includes only dump uploader for mysql and postgresql.**

 Maven repository which contains latest build is: **[http://dyrkin.github.com/repo/](http://dyrkin.github.com/repo/ "Dyrkin's maven repo")**